What Will Wi-Fi 8 Be? A Primer on IEEE 802.11bn Ultra High Reliability: Controlled Worst-Case Delay via Multi-AP Coordination

-To this end, new protocols and frames will be necessary for discovering and managing multi-AP groups, sharing channel and buffer state data between APs, and triggering coordinated multi-AP transmissions to minimize inter-BSS collisions and achieve a more efficient use of the spectrum through dynamic inter-AP resource management.
-AP coordination schemes in Wi-Fi\,8 will range from basic to advanced, depending on the amount of data that must be exchanged between access points and the level of implementation complexity, and may include the ones described in the following.
+New frames will be necessary for discovering and managing multi-AP groups, sharing channel and buffer state data between APs, and triggering coordinated multi-AP transmissions to minimize inter-BSS collisions and achieve a more efficient and dynamic spectrum usage.
+AP coordination schemes in Wi-Fi\,8 are envisioned to leverage both over-the-air and wired signaling.
+These schemes will range from basic to advanced, depending on the amount of data that must be exchanged between access points and their implementation complexity.
+While it is still to be decided what aspects of the coordination mechanism will be specified by the standard and what will be left for implementation, the main schemes may possibly include some of those described in the remainder of this section.

-\subsubsection{Coordinated TDMA/OFDMA}
+\subsection{Coordinated TDMA/OFDMA}

-Two basic approaches, respectively where a TXOP is divided in slots and sequentially allocated to different APs (TDMA) and where different portions of the band are allocated to different APs (OFDMA).
+These are two basic approaches leveraging the time and frequency domain, respectively.
+In C-TDMA, a TXOP is divided in slots and sequentially allocated to different APs.
+In C-OFDMA, different portions of the band are allocated to different APs.

+For instance, with C-OFDMA, an AP that obtains a TXOP is able to share its frequency resources with a set of neighboring APs.
+The minimum resource unit to be employed is currently under discussion, with smaller units (20\,MHz) offering more flexibility and scheduling gain than larger ones (80\,MHz), but also potentially requiring PHY format changes.

+On the one hand, C-OFDMA can achieve latency reduction by reducing channel contention.
+On the other hand, the sharing AP faces computational burden and overhead, as it must first request neighboring APs to report their channel and buffer status, and then schedule and allocate resources accordingly.